gndrmnn/nodepool/doc/source/configuration.rst

            Specify custom behavior of validation of SSH host keys.
 When set to False, nodepool-launcher will not ssh-keyscan nodes after they are booted.
 This might be needed if nodepool-launcher and the nodes it launches are on different networks.

+           Additionally, when set to False, nodepool will no longer validate an interface IP exists for the node.
+This means interface_ip maybe empty however a job still has access to private_ipv4 / public_ipv4 / public_ipv6 in the inventory file.

            The default value is True.

            .. note:: This value will override the value for :attr:`providers.[openstack].pools.host-key-checking`.